How to get to the Shimanami kaido cycling route. Guide and route information.

 The Ride

-The ride is a wonderful experience.
-Visually stunning, easy to navigate and designed with cyclists in mind.
+The ride is a wonderful experience and easy to navigate.

 Beautiful views along the Shimanami kaido cycling route.